Flat White vs Latte: One Drink, Two Names?

 Flat White vs Latte vs Cappuccino: Clash of the Titans

 How does the humble cappuccino fit into the picture these days?
 It seems as though the Italian classic has become somewhat lost.
 After all, both the flat white and the latte evolved to replace the cappuccino.
-It doesn’t help that the cappuccino has been repeatedly abused through the addition of chocolate sprinkles, whipped cream and caramel syrup.

 That said, there’s still hope.
 Since more and more of us have been experimenting at home with our super automatic espresso machines, we’ve begun to rediscover some love for our long-lost Italian friend.